ilaneshaw/PHB/README.md

 3) Code to visually present and compare these rasters is provided
 4) Analysis and comparison of 1D and 2D binning

+## compare1Dvs2D.Rmd
+Code used in comparison of 1D and 2D binning is here

 ## dataExploration.Rmd
 Here the input landscape data is explored, and summary statistics and graphs of the data are produced.